Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 The situation is not as clear-cut or as general as one might think (or as I wanted to believe).
 Instead, it highly depends on the jurisdiction and the license text in question.
 If the license provides certain rights, such as to use and modify the software, it would be hard for the author to argue that a patent they hold could then restrict those rights they have explicitly granted (i.e. an implicit patent license can generally be assumed for the allowed use, as stated in the software license).
 Still, it is not entirely certain in all jurisdictions, and it is beneficial to be as clear as possible.
 For instance, one might interpret a legislation as recognizing an implicit patent clause, but it could be uncertain until such a case has been tested in court.
-This is why some modern licenses include a clause that explicitly grants a patent license to the users.
+This is why some modern licenses (such as GPLv3, discussed later) include a clause that explicitly grants a patent license to the users.
 However, if the implicit clause is not recognized, it is entirely possible to use other defenses, such as claiming that the holder exhausted their patent license when distributing the software.

 #### Remaining Questions